 Two farmers are deciding how much to allow their sheep to graze on the village common.
-Each farmer prefers that her sheep graze a lot than a little, regardless of the other farmer's action, but prefers that both farmers' sheep graze a little than both farmers' sheep graze a lot (in which case the common is ruined for future use).
+Each farmer prefers that her sheep graze a lot rather than a little, regardless of the other farmer's action, but prefers that both sets of sheep graze a little rather than a lot (in which case the common is ruined for future use).
 Under these assumptions the game is the Prisoner's Dilemma.
 (A richer model is studied in Section 3.1.5.)